mcpython4-coding/Documentation/mcpython/common/world/SaveFile.md

         function access_file_pickle(self, file: str)

-            access save an pickle file
+            Access save a pickle file
             :param file: the file to load
             :return: the data of the file or None if an error has occur

         function access_raw(self, file: str)

-            access save an file in binary mode
+            Access save a file in binary mode
             :param file: the file to load
             :return: the data of the file or None if an error has occur